 - Rule 391-3-4-.04 (8) of the Georgia Department of Natural Resources Rules mandates that any “asbestos-containing waste” must be transported for disposal in a state-approved vehicle that has a separate compartment area to transport the asbestos in.

 - The asbestos must be disposed of in permitted landfills and waste areas within the state.

 - Each container with asbestos must be sealed tight with the proper warning labels on the front.

 - All friable asbestos must be “wetted” before removing it from the asbestos abatement project area.
 The asbestos must remain wet while encapsulating it for proper disposal.

 - Written notification must be sent to the state within seven days prior to starting any asbestos abatement project in Georgia.

 For more detailed information and additional regulations involved in Georgia asbestos abatement, contact the EPD at 404-657-5947 or toll-free at 888-373-5947.

 Getting Medical Help in Georgia

-Victims dealing with an asbestos-related disease and finding the best mesothelioma treatments is usually not an easy task.
+Victims dealing with an asbestos-related disease and finding the best mesothelioma treatments can be a daunting task.
 The National Cancer Institute (NCI) makes this process easier by appointing worthy care centers and hospitals as NCI-designated facilities.

-The Winship Cancer Institute at Emory University (WCI) is a NCI-designated care center with researchers, physicians, cancer experts, and healthcare specialists that focus on mesothelioma cancer and other asbestos-related diseases.
-WCI is the first and the only cancer center in Georgia that’s backed by NCI.
+The Winship Cancer Institute at Emory University (WCI) is an NCI-designated care center with researchers, physicians, cancer experts, and healthcare specialists that focus on mesothelioma and other asbestos-related diseases.

 It’s important to seek mesothelioma treatment from a care center that specializes specifically in asbestos-related diseases.
 A typical small family clinic and/or a general practitioner usually don’t have the expertise and knowledge that a physician who specializes in asbestos cancer has.